DysektAI/CodingTest/README.md

 - **Detailed Feedback**: Offers in-depth feedback on each answer, showing what users know well and what they need to study more.
 - **Version-specific Testing**: Allows users to test on different versions of a language, understanding changes over time and ensuring compatibility with older systems.

-## Why AGPL?
-We chose the Affero General Public License Version 3 (AGPLv3) because it:
-- Ensures that any modifications, especially in a server-side context, remain open and accessible to the community.
-- Helps prevent proprietary use without contributing back to the original project.
-- Supports our vision of an open, collaborative educational environment where improvements are shared.

 ## Features
 - **Adaptive Testing**: Tests adapt based on the user's knowledge level, making it suitable for both beginners and advanced users.
 - **Score Evolution**: Tracks score changes over time to visualize learning progress and encourage consistent study habits.